MCT-master/mct-master.github.io/README.md

 Each slideshow has a max height of 480px.
 Therefore, to ensure the best possible user experience, make all slideshow images should have a height equal to or larger than 480px.

-### Videos
+### Embedding Videos

-The best way to add videos to a blog post is to wrap an `<iframe/>` element inside a `<figure/>` container.
+The best way to embed videos to a blog post is to wrap an `<iframe/>` element inside a `<figure/>` container.
 We strongly recommend to use third-party service like YouTube or Vimeo to host the videos.
 This will enhance performance and reduce the load time of a blog post.

 ```html
 <figure style="float: none">